-If the unit fails to give the candidate a favorable vote, the unit's T&P chair (or if the chair is not privy to the unit proceedings, a designated senior faculty member who was) will notify the candidate promptly and shall, upon request by the candidate, without attributions, provide the candidate with a written synopsis of the discussion and an indication of the strength of the vote of the unit.
-Candidates dissatisfied with the unit's recommendation may send a written request to the chair of the unit's tenure and promotion committee for the file to move forward, and should consult the Faculty Manual guidelines on grievance procedures.
+If the unit fails to give the candidate a favorable vote, the Unit's A&P chair (or if the chair is not privy to the unit proceedings, a designated senior faculty member who was) will notify the candidate promptly and shall, upon request by the candidate, without attributions, provide the candidate with a written synopsis of the discussion and an indication of the strength of the vote of the unit.
+Candidates dissatisfied with the unit's recommendation may send a written request to the chair of the Unit's promotion committee for the file to move forward, and should consult the Faculty Manual guidelines on grievance procedures.
 Only if the candidate files a written appeal in this manner will the file be forwarded to the next level of review; i.e., department chair or dean.

-After the unit has voted, only the following items may be added to the file:
+After the Unit has voted, only the following items may be added to the file:

 - a.
-Unit faculty vote justifications, and statements from the department chair, dean, and Provost accompanying the file to the next steps of the procedure. - b.
-The votes and justifications of the members of the UCTP.

-c.
-Material information arising as a consequence of actions taken prior to the unit vote, for example (a) letters from outside evaluators solicited before but received after the unit vote; (b) notifications of acceptance of manuscripts referred to in the file; (c) publication of books or articles which had been accepted prior to the unit vote; and (d) published reviews of a candidate's work which appear after the unit vote.

-d.
-Letters from faculty members in the unit.
-Each faculty member, whether or not authorized to vote, may write to the department chair, and/or the dean and/or the Provost.
+Unit faculty vote justifications, and statements from the department chair, dean, and provost accompanying the file to the next steps of the procedure. - b.
+Material information arising as a consequence of actions taken prior to the unit vote, for example (a) letters from outside evaluators solicited before but received after the unit vote; (b) notifications of acceptance of manuscripts referred to in the file; (c) publication of books or articles which had been accepted prior to the unit vote; and (d) published reviews of a candidate's work which appear after the unit vote. - c.
+Letters from faculty members in the Unit.
+Each faculty member, whether or not authorized to vote, may write to the department chair, and/or the dean and/or the provost.
 Each of these letters will become part of the file at the addressee's level.
-In the case of joint appointments, letters from the secondary units will also be included.
+In the case of joint appointments, letters from the secondary units will also be included. - d.

-e.
 If new information is received by the UCTP that may not be added to the file under the provisions described above, it shall not be considered by the UCTP in its deliberations regarding its recommendation.